davep/davep.github.com/content/posts/2016/2016-05-26-starting_fresh_with_gnu_emacs.md

 ```

 Another thing I'm trying to do is dump all the old third party code I
-had locally and, instead, use emacs' own package manager
+had locally and, instead, use Emacs' own package manager
 now.
 Currently this is also working well for me given that I'm using
 both [ELPA](https://elpa.gnu.org/) and [MELPA](https://melpa.org/#/).